 Chapter 1: Governance of Hopi Education The ultimate goal of Hopi schools - and of all people the review team talked with on Hopi - is to achieve the best possible education for every Hopi child.
-In whatever way one defines this - whether as attainment on measures of primary and secondary education, preparation to hold jobs and to compete in the 21st Century economy, or mastery of Hopi concepts of the world and how to live in it - the Hopi schools are not wholly fulfilling this mission.
-The report begins with governance because it is both the motivating factor for the TED grant and the commissioning of the feasibility study, and a highly-debated subject within the Hopi community.
+In whatever way one defines this - whether as attainment on measures of primary and secondary education, preparation to hold jobs and to compete in the 21st Century economy, or mastery of Hopi concepts of the world and how to live in it - the Hopi schools are not wholly fulfilling this The report begins with governance because it is both the motivating factor for the TED grant and the commissioning of the feasibility study, and a highly-debated subject within the Hopi community.
 There is a broadly shared conclusion that the current "system" isn't working.
 The report includes detailed evidence that locally controlled schools need more support and assistance.
 However, the Tribal government lacks the financial ability or administrative capacity to provide that support, while many stakeholders have voiced concerns over losing their autonomy to the Tribal government.
 Based on Tribal codes and practices nationwide, chapter one presents various governance structures for the Hopi Tribe to consider.
 The following is a summary of key findings: Key Findings:

 - The current Hopi educational system isn't working well and the Hopi's locally controlled schools need more support; however, the Tribal government lacks the financial ability or administrative capacity to provide it.
-For example: - Because Hopi schools are independent, peers are not learning from each oth - Schools are not optimizing resources because they are failing to achieve economies of scale. - Community members and school staff alike want more support from a reservation-wide entity. - There is no synergy between schools, oversight over individual schools, or accountability for poor academic performance or ineffective governance. - The current Hopi Board of Education does not have the capacity to support or oversee all Hopi schools effectively. - The schools need administrative and curricular supports that they are not receiving, and that could be provided by a schools' superintendent. - If a tribal-level central authority is constituted, its responsibilities, and the roles, powers and duties of the local schools, still can vary widely across a range of substantive areas. - The schools can collaborate, pool funds, or even centralize authority in certain administrative areas, without necessarily ceding authority over money and budget, however, if the Tribe were to establish a district office or provide supplemental supports to schools, it needs to consider additional resources. - Lack of curricular alignment between the el- Based on the research conducted by Public all school leaders.
+For example: - Because Hopi schools are independent, peers are not learning from each oth - Schools are not optimizing resources because they are failing to achieve economies of scale. - Community members and school staff alike want more support from a reservation-wide - There is no synergy between schools, oversight over individual schools, or accountability for poor academic performance or ineffective governance. - The current Hopi Board of Education does not have the capacity to support or oversee all Hopi schools effectively. - The schools need administrative and curricular supports that they are not receiving, and that could be provided by a schools' superinten- - If a tribal-level central authority is constituted, its responsibilities, and the roles, powers and duties of the local schools, still can vary widely across a range of substantive areas. - The schools can collaborate, pool funds, or even centralize authority in certain administrative areas, without necessarily ceding authority over money and budget, however, if the Tribe were to establish a district office or provide supplemental supports to schools, it needs to consider additional resources. - Lack of curricular alignment between the elementary and secondary levels and the sustained low performance at the elementary level have culminated in lack of preparedness and low performance of students at the secondary level. - The Hopi Tribal government lacks administrative capacity, and/or financial ability to provide support for schools, and therefore, it lacks the trust of some stakeholders that it can provide oversight over a Hopi school system.
+Recommendations Based on the research conducted by Public all school leaders.
 Works, a comprehensive system of schools would be more effective than the current structure of isolated, independent schools.
 However, this is only the case if the institution managing the schools has the financial and leadership capacity to provide the needed support and oversight.
 As such, it is particularly important for the Hopi Tribe to figure out how to establish these governance structures, fund them, and implement them with fidelity and effectiveness.
 The report identifies four potential governance options: